 In addition, the law modifies the existing 1915(i) Medicaid state plans for HCBS to make it easier for states to use this authority to expand HCBS.
 It also requires all states to apply spousal impoverishment protection rules to HCBS for five years (2014–2019).
 States already are required to do this for the spouses of Medicaid beneficiaries who reside in nursing facilities.

-- Philosophy—all decisions extend from a commitment to deliver services to older adults and people with disabilities and their family caregivers in the most independent living situation possible and to expand cost-effective HCBS options through person- and family-centered planning.
-The most important factor in creating a balanced LTSS system may be the state’s determination to promote quality of life for older adults and people with disabilities, and give participants a choice in how they obtain their services.
+Philosophy—all decisions extend from a commitment to deliver services to older adults and people with disabilities and their family caregivers in the most independent living situation possible and to expand cost-effective HCBS options through person- and family-centered planning.
+The most important factor in creating a balanced LTSS system may be the state’s determination to promote quality of life for older adults and people with disabilities and give participants a choice in how they obtain their services.

-- Array of services—states that provide a comprehensive array of culturally appropriate services designed to meet the particular needs of each individual, regardless of income, and his or her family caregiver are less likely to channel people into institutions.
+Array of services—states that provide a comprehensive array of culturally appropriate services designed to meet the needs of each individual, regardless of income, and his or her family caregiver are less likely to channel people into institutions.

-- Organization of responsibilities—assigning responsibility for the state’s LTSS system to a single administrator is a key decision in some of the most successful states.
+Organization of responsibilities—assigning responsibility for the state’s LTSS system to a single administrator is a key decision in some of the most successful states.

-- Coordinated funding sources—coordination of multiple funding sources can maximize a state’s ability to meet the needs of older adults and people with disabilities.
+Coordinated funding sources—coordination of multiple funding sources can maximize a state’s ability to meet the needs of older adults and people with disabilities.

-- Single appropriation—this approach, sometimes called “global budgeting,” allows states to transfer funds among programs and, therefore, make more timely decisions to serve people in their preferred settings.
+Single appropriation—this approach, sometimes called global budgeting, allows states to transfer funds among programs and, therefore, make more timely decisions to serve people in their preferred settings.

-- Timely eligibility—hospital discharges account for nearly half of all nursing facility admissions.
+Timely eligibility—hospital discharges account for nearly half of all nursing facility admissions.
 When decisions must be made quickly at a time of crisis, state Medicaid programs must arrange for HCBS in a timely manner.
 Delays in eligibility decisions often result in unnecessary placement in nursing facilities.
 Successful states either presume financial eligibility for Medicaid HCBS or fast-track the determination process.

-- Single entry point—research demonstrates the need for a single access point to a comprehensive array of LTSS for older adults and people with disabilities.
+Single-entry point—research demonstrates the need for a single access point to a comprehensive array of LTSS for older adults and people with disabilities.
 Effective systems that determine eligibility, coordinate services, and monitor quality can support people who have their own resources to pay for services, as well as those who qualify for public programs.
 A robust system of information and assistance is critical because most older adults, people with disabilities, and their families have a difficult time negotiating complex systems.
 One model is the Aging and Disability Resource Centers, which most states are in various stages of implementing.

-- Participant direction—the movement to allow people a greater role in determining who will provide their services, as well as when and how they are delivered, responds to the desire of older adults and people with disabilities to maximize their choices and control over their lives.
+Participant direction—the movement to allow people a greater role in determining who will provide their services, as well as when and how they are delivered, responds to the desire of older adults and people with disabilities to maximize their choices and control over their lives.

-- Relocation from nursing facilities—some states regularly assess the possibility of transitioning people out of nursing facilities and into their own homes or home-like community alternatives.
+Relocation from nursing facilities—some states regularly assess the possibility of transitioning people out of nursing facilities and into their own homes or home-like community alternatives.
 States may assign staff to visit nursing facilities to identify, assess, and help people relocate.
 Medicaid payment for transition services is critical to the success of these efforts.

-- Quality improvement—states are incorporating participant-defined measures of success in their quality improvement plans.
+Quality improvement—states are incorporating participant-defined measures of success in their quality improvement plans.

-- Integrating health services and LTSS—a few states have developed methods for ensuring that the array of health services and LTSS provided to older adults and people with disabilities are coordinated and delivered in a cost-effective manner.
+Integrating health services and LTSS—a few states have developed methods for ensuring that the array of health services and LTSS provided to older adults and people with disabilities are coordinated and delivered in a cost-effective manner.
 Differences in how Medicare and Medicaid programs are administered have complicated these efforts.
-Yet among people age 65 and older, the great majority of those receiving Medicaid are eligible for Medicare as well.
+Yet among people age 65 and older, the vast majority of those receiving Medicaid are eligible for Medicare as well.

 The federal government should provide federal matching funds to reimburse states for erroneous presumptive eligibility determinations regarding beneficiaries who receive Medicaid HCBS and nursing facility services.

-- allocate a greater proportion of Medicaid funding for HCBS instead of nursing facility care;
+Federal and state governments should allocate a greater proportion of Medicaid funding for HCBS instead of nursing facility care.

-- expand the new requirement to assess the needs of family caregivers under the 1915(i) HCBS state plan option to all assessment tools for Medicaid HCBS.
+States should expand the new requirement to assess the needs of family caregivers under the 1915(i) HCBS state plan option to all assessment tools for Medicaid HCBS.
 Such assessments will identify at-risk family caregivers before they burn out or compromise their own physical and mental health.

 - consolidate LTSS programs, policies, and budgets within one state agency to promote efficiency, true single points of entry for LTSS, and the data collection necessary to strategically manage LTSS;